 - Dual Credits

 Dual credit are courses taken by high school students that are transcribed on their high school and college transcripts.
-The Fast Forward program can pay for up to $75.00 per credit, and in most cases, the cost of these credits is $65.00.
-Dual Credit courses can also be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.
-More information on specific Idaho colleges and universities can be found in the Links tab.
+The Fast Forward program can pay for up to $75 per credit.
+Dual Credit courses can be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.
+More information on specific Idaho colleges and universities can be found in the Links tab below.

-Student can utilize Fast Forward funds to pay for a variety of college-credit bearing or professional technical exams.
+Student can utilize Fast Forward funds to pay for a variety of college-credit bearing or career-technical exams.
 These include Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), or Career & Technical Education (CTE) exams.
-A full list of qualifying exams is available in the Resource Files.

 Many school districts provide options for students to challenge courses for credit.
 In most cases, this means that a student would request to challenge a course by taking an exam.
 If the student meets the level of mastery set by the local school board for a given set of standards, the school can grant the student a high school credit without requiring the student take the course.
 Contact your local school district for a list of courses eligible for challenge under Advanced Opportunities.